About the Planning Commission

 The City Council has designated the Lake Oswego Planning Commission as the Commission for Citizen Involvement (CCI) (Lake Oswego Code Section 12.51.025).
 Each CCI member is appointed to the CCI simultaneously with appointment to the Planning Commission and is to serve on the CCI as long as his or her term in office on the Planning Commission.
 The Commission for Citizen Involvement serves to assist with the development of a program that promotes and enhances citizen involvement in land use planning; assist in the implementation of the citizen involvement program; and evaluate the process being used for citizen involvement.
 The Planning Commission reserves time on every agenda to meet if needed as the CCI, and holds an annual meeting each winter or spring to review the Citizen Involvement Guidelines and program.

-The Planning Commission held Work Session #1 on Monday, November 9th and reviewed the status of the Commission‘s 2020 Goals and received input on potential goals for 2021.
-On November 23rd the Commission will hold Work Session #2 to review and approve its 2021 goals.
+The Planning Commission will hold Work Session #1 on Monday, October 25, 2021, to review the status of the Commission‘s 2021 Goals and receive input on potential goals for 2022.
+On December 13, 2021, the Commission will hold Work Session #2 to review and approve its 2022 goals for Council consideration.

 Work session documents are available in the "Public Records File".